paulinejdavis/bank_tech_test/README.md

 # Your Bank Account

 This command line app allows users to view their banking statement.
-Their statment includes all the vitals like their credit, debit, balance and dates of all these transactions.
+Their statement includes all the vitals like their credit, debit, balance and dates of all these transactions.

 ## Specification